-More and more people from the U.S. and Canada are trading in their winter boots for sandy toes and sunshine.
+More and more people from the U.S. and Canada are trading winter boots for sandy toes and sunshine.
 The turquoise water and lush mountains of Costa Rica have a magical effect on foreigners looking to start a new life.
-If you’re considering moving to Costa Rica, this guide has everything you need to know.
+It may start as just visiting Costa Rica, but many decide to make it more permanent.
+If you’re considering moving to the tropical paradise of Costa Rica from a foreign country, this guide has everything you need to know.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Costa Rica has a population of over 5 million people, with nearly half a million expats.
-The country is split into 7 regions, called provinces, and most people live in the Central Valley surrounding the capital, San Jose.
+Costa Rica has over 5 million people, with nearly half a million expats.
+The country is split into seven regions, called provinces, and most people live in the Central Valley surrounding the capital, San Jose.